Node Client Web UI Deployment

 - Solution: Add the cluster-wizard repo.

-.
+helm repo add cluster-wizard https://charts.cluster-wizard.com/.
 See Node Client Web UI Helm Installation for detailed steps.

-Helm release already installed in namespace
+Helm release already installed in namespaceβ

 -